spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-row-actions.md

 Feature Configuration:

 `enabled` - will enable feature via config.
-[actions](/docs/marketplace/dev/front-end/ui-components-library/actions/) - an array with actions that will be displayed in the dropdown menu and their type of registered Action.
+`actions` - an array with actions that will be displayed in the dropdown menu and their type of registered Action (see more about [Actions](/docs/marketplace/dev/front-end/ui-components-library/actions/).
 `click` - indicates by `id` which action will be used for the table row clicking.
 `rowIdPath` - uses for the `rowId` action context.
 `availableActionsPath` - path to an array with available action IDs in the table data row (supports nested objects